codinasion-archive/good-1st-issue/README.md

 > **Note** The Github App will ask for `Read` access to your repository.
 This is needed to read the issues (and labels) of your repository.

-The Issues will be autometically `deleted` from the website and Twitter Bot when the issue is `closed` / `deleted` / `unlabeled` / `assigned` to ensure that the website and Twitter Bot **only show issues that are still open for contribution**.
+The Issues will be automatically `deleted` from the website and Twitter Bot when the issue is `closed` / `deleted` / `unlabeled` / `assigned` to ensure that the website and Twitter Bot **only show issues that are still open for contribution**.

 The Source Code of the Github App is available  in [`app/index.ts`](app/index.ts)